alivaditis/star_pit/README.md

   - Turing is a 7 month program, which offers a total of 4 modules.
   - This project was completed during the third module that the program has to offer.
   - Students are required to build a project demonstrating their understanding of React, Browser Router, and Cypres fundamentals.
--Further Iterations:
+- Further Iterations:
-  -multiple shelves for 'want to read', 'currently reading', and 'read' -firebase user authentication/database
+  - Multiple shelves for 'want to read', 'currently reading', and 'read'
+  - Firebase user authentication/database

 ## Learning Goals:
 - Build a React project in 5 days